From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 4. New Hire Success Rate

-Measures the percentage of new hires who successfully complete their probationary period, reflecting the effectiveness of onboarding programs.
+Measures the percentage of new hires who complete their probationary period, reflecting the effectiveness of onboarding programs.

 NHSR = (Number of New Hires Retained After Probationary Period) / (Number of New Hires Onboarded) x 100%